Say Hello to Neil Simon’s Goodbye Girl…

 Richard Dreyfuss in “The Goodbye Girl” 1977 Extended Movie Trailer, DreyfussFan and photos © Warner Bros Pictures

 On their return home from the shops, Paula is heartbroken to receive a goodbye letter from Tony.
-Her goodbye letter from him read to Paula by Lucy.
+Her goodbye letter from him was read to Paula by Lucy.
 Paula is shocked and dumbfounded at his sudden surprising departure.
 On hearing the letter’s contents, it seems Tony’s a bit of a cad.

 He’s not just ended his relationship with Paula but has left her and her daughter penniless and homeless.
 In another whammy, Paula is even more horrified to learn from a neighbour that Tony sublet their flat to his friend Elliot.
 Elliot Garfield (Richard Dreyfuss) arrives to move into the flat in the middle of the night.
-He comes ready to move in with bags and guitar.
+He comes ready to move in with bags and a guitar.
 Tony really is a bastard.

 Despite Elliot and Paula coming to blows about the ins and outs of his sublease, Elliot allows the pair to stay.
 She’ll rent a room from him from her and Lucy – when she can afford to – and the three of them can be flatmates.